 While sun exposure is the cause of both sunburn and sun rash, they are not the same.

 Sunburn is a radiation burn caused by overexposure to UV light, which results in reddish skin.
-You may also develop swelling, blisters, fever, chill, or weakness in case of a severe sunburn.
+You may also experience swelling, blisters, skin peeling, fever, chill, or weakness in case of a severe sunburn.
 Usually, a sunburn heals in a few days.
 However, the likelihood of developing skin cancer increases with an increase in sunburn incidents (5).

 Unlike sunburn and sun rash, heat rash does not occur due to the sun alone.
 Instead, it occurs due to the sweat glands getting blocked, which causes skin inflammation and rashes.
 As a result, you may get small blisters or deep lumps that are itchy.
 These rashes appear on the armpits, elbow creases, or the groin area.
 In most cases, the rash heals after the skin cools down (6).
-However, you may need to consult a doctor if the area becomes infected.
+However, you may need to consult a doctor if the area becomes infected or is too itchy.

 If your sun rash does not reduce or recurs despite taking all the precautions, it is time to see a doctor.